 The suit’s trousers have a high rise, darted front and gently flared leg.
 Like the other suits in the film, these suit trousers are most likely worn with a belt.

 The shirt is a cream and gold bengal stripe in a twill weave, made by Frank Foster.
-Twill breathes less than standard poplin shirts, but this cloth was likely chosen for its colours and not for its wearability in Hong Kong.
+Twill breathes less than standard poplin shirts, but this cloth was likely chosen for its colours and not for its wearability in hot Hong Kong.
 The shirt has a moderate spread collar, front placket stitched close to the centre and and two-button cocktail cuffs.
 The tie is light olive shantung silk, tied in a four-in-hand knot.

 Even though the outfit is in all earth tones, Moore wears black slip-on shoes.
 But because this suit is worn after dark, black shoes are appropriate, and they don’t clash when not in daylight.
 For daytime, brown shoes would be a better choice.